Vaniman Manufacturing Co. produces portable in-room HEPA air purifiers for schools and school districts around the United States.

 Clearing the air of disease

-We know that SARS-CoV-2, the virus that causes COVID-19, is transmitted primarily by aerosols — not droplets from sneezing or coughing, not contact with surfaces (although these are still lesser means of transmission), but by tiny biological particles generated when we speak, yell, sing, or simply breathe.
+We know that SARS-CoV-2, the virus that causes COVID-19, is transmitted primarily by aerosols — far more than droplets from sneezing or coughing and more than contact with surfaces (although these are still lesser means of transmission).
+Tiny biological particles generated when we speak, yell, sing, or simply breathe spread the virus.

 We also know that while the virus itself is as small as 0.125 micron, it travels on aerosols that are anywhere between 1.1 and 10 micron.